hasinhayder/hydra/README.md

 Or simply create a new file as **hydra.sqlite** inside your **database** folder.

-2. you can run both migrations and seeders together by simply running the following command
+2. You can run both migrations and seeders together by simply running the following command

 ```shell
 php artisan migrate:fresh --seed